-Maynard Cooper & Gale (Maynard) is pleased to announce that twelve areas of practice and 43 lawyers received high rankings in the recently released 2021 edition of Chambers USA: America’s Leading Lawyers for Business.
-Maynard is ranked as a leading firm in the following areas of practice: Alabama Banking &...Read More
+Maynard Cooper & Gale (Maynard) is pleased to announce that thirteen areas of practice and 47 lawyers received high rankings in the 2021 editions of Chambers USA: America’s Leading Lawyers for Business and Chambers High Net Worth: the World's Leading Private Wealth Advisors.* Maynard is ranked as a leading firm...Read More

 The firm’s Environmental Litigation and Regulatory Compliance client services are extensive.
 Our experience covers a wide range of services, including the representation of clients before the myriad of local, state, and federal regulatory agencies.
 Unlike many law firms in which environmental attorneys and litigation attorneys are in separate departments, our cohesive environmental team consists of lawyers who have an extensive regulatory compliance practice as well as significant litigation experience with expertise in trial strategies and defenses.
 Our lawyers have served as lead counsel in trials, administrative hearings, and permitting appeals, as well as regularly representing clients in significant matters before the Environmental Protection Agency, the Occupational Safety and Health Administration, the Mine Safety and Health Administration, and counterpart state environmental agencies in throughout the southeastern United States.